 - Contact Us

-Another very important question to ask when you're planning your webinar is what day and time should I run it?
-There is a lot of 'traditional' thinking around this - run your webinar on Thursday's at 2pm or Tuesday's at 11am.
+While the aforementioned questions are important, it’s also essential to consider what is the best day and time to run your webinar.
+There is a lot of 'traditional' thinking around this i.e. run your webinar on Thursdays at 2pm or Tuesdays at 11am.

 But is this way of thinking actually correct?
 Are weekends really off-limits when it comes to running webinars?
 Does the data back any of this up?